 Green moong dal curry also known as cherupayar curry or pachai payar curry (made using green moong dal/whole green mung beans) is a simple, delicious and popular curry made in South Indian Kerala style and its nutritious, healthy, easy to make, vegetarian as well as vegan dish.

-This cherupayar curry can be easily prepared using green grams.
+This cherupayar curry can be easily prepared using green moong dal or green grams.

-This is an easy green gram curry without coconut (cherupayar curry without coconut) and is a South Indian Kerala style recipe.
+This is an easy dal curry without coconut (cherupayar curry without coconut) and is a South Indian Kerala style recipe.

 This green gram curry is vegetarian/vegan recipe and makes a perfect side dish for rice, chapathi, poori, dosa, idli or puttu and so it can be prepared and used as a side dish for breakfast, lunch or dinner for a healthy clean eating vegan recipe.
 Green grams is also known as green mung beans.

 Green gram curry with coconut is also another popular South Indian Kerala style recipe and it is also healthy & makes a perfect side dish for rice & puttu.

 As you can see green grams (green mung beans) also known as cherupayar or pachai payar in South India, is the main ingredient for this recipe.

 We use tomatoes & onions along with spices to make yummy gravy for this green gram curry without coconut and it takes the green gram curry to another level like a simple & delicious Indian dal curry which is made using green grams (green mung beans) also known as cherupayar or pachai payar in South India (pachai means green and payar or payaru means the peas).

 More Whole Moong Dal Recipes In This Blog:

 How To Make Cherupayar Curry/Green Moong Dal Curry?